From amazing heart crafts to creative flower crafts and some unique art projects. You’ll find a project for preschoolers and for the older kids.

 Some of the crafts below can be used to make adorable Mother’s Day cards.
 And if you need a bit more guidance, you can grab our printable template.

 The teachers at my children’s school have always come up with the most amazing gift ideas.
 We made sure that most of these crafts use inexpensive supplies.
-This way they are great if you are a teacher helping your kids create a Mother’s day gift.
+So that teachers can create gifts as a May classroom activity.

 Disclosure: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase an item, we may receive an affiliate commission.